Satish-Gummadi/Google-DataProc-and-Bigquery-retail-sales-Project/README.md

 # Google-DataProc-and-Bigquery-retail-sales-Project

-In this project we I have worked on GCP DataProc and BigQuery to load, analyse and save the results of Retail Sales data.
+In this project I have worked on GCP DataProc and BigQuery to load, analyse and save the results of Retail Sales data.

 Google Dataproc is a fast, easy-to-use, fully managed cloud service for running Apache Spark and Apache Hadoop clusters in a simpler, more cost-efficient way.